|

 Contact Us

-Famous pianist, professor of the Moscow Conservatory, Tatiana Nikolaeva has proven herself to be an outstanding interpreter of all Bach's clavier heritage.
-Since graduating from the Moscow Conservatory and being awarded the first prize at the International Bach Competition in Leipzig (1950), Nikolaeva constantly delves into the depths of the great master.
+Famous pianist, professor of the Moscow Conservatory, Tatiana Nikolaeva is a well-known, outstanding interpreter of Bach's music.
+She was awarded the first prize at the International Bach Competition in Leipzig (1950).

-In 1972, Larissa Dedova and Mikhail Volchok appeared at the Bach Competition in Leipzig with solo programmes.
-Taking the second and first prizes, respectively.
-Seven years later they performed in Leipzig again together as a duet.
+In 1972, Larissa Dedova and Mikhail Volchok appeared at the Bach Competition in Leipzig with solo programs taking the second and first prize respectively.
+Seven years later, they performed in Leipzig together again.
+This time as a duet.
 "They seem to be created for joint performance.
-They are not only in equal; they inspire each other." wrote a German reviewer.
-The repertoire of the duo includes, besides clavier concertos by Bach, works of Mozart, Debussy, and Rachmaninov.
+They inspire each other", - wrote a German reviewer.
+The duo repertoire includes clavier concertos by Bach, works of Mozart, Debussy, Rachmaninov...

-In the 1730s, Bach became the leader of the Leipzig Student Musical Society "Collegium musicum".
-He worked a great dead with the orchestra and conducted, sitting at the clavicembalo.
-It was common for some of his sons to play the neighboring harpsichords.
+In the 1730s, Bach became the leader of the Leipzig Student Musical Society "Collegium Musicum".
+He conducted the orchestra sitting at the clavicembalo.
+Sometimes his sons participated in performances playing compositions for several harpsichords and orchestra.

 J. S. Bach